 Where to stay in Spiti Valley, India?

-My homestay in Kaza was right next to the bus stand in a tiny lane opposite to the taxi driver’s union.
+My homestay in Kaza was right next to the bus stand in a tiny lane opposite the taxi driver’s union.
 I can’t recall the name of the homestay but just ask anyone about Ammaji’s homestay or go in the lane opposite to the union and there it is.
 Simple room with a double bed and mirror.
 Toilets are outside.

 - As I said, Spitians use pit toilets.
 In winters they have to empty their water pipes and lock the regular toilets (if they have any.)
 Otherwise, the water pipes will expand and break.